mrellipse/toucan/src/ui/README.md

 * _layout_  - contains any custom layouts
 * _navigation_  - navbar or menu components for use by layouts
 * _routes_  - route configuration, and route names
-* _store_ - a custom vuex store that extends the vuex store
+* _store_ - a custom vuex store that extends the default vuex store
 * _[area].ts_ - code to bootstrap the entry point
 * _[area].html_ - entry point page
 * _[area].scss_ - area SASS styles

-### Areas * Webpack

-There are multiple areas defined in the client Vue.js application ...

-* ./ui/app/root/root.ts => https://localhost:5000
-* ./ui/app/admin/admin.ts  => https://localhost:5000/admin

-The motive behind this decision was to

-* optimize end user experience (by ensuring only required resources are downloaded)
-* enable switching between layouts in different areas of a site
-* establish a common set of components for re-use

-To support multiple entry points as described above, the webpack build process is configured to emit multiple files

-* vendor.js - contains core third-party dependencies
-* common.js - contains code used by all areas/subsites (using [commons-chunk-plugin](http://webpack.github.io/docs/examples.html#commons-chunk-plugin))
-* [area].js - contains area-specific code and resources

-### Bootstrap

-Bootstrap colour theme has been customized.
-Bootstrap javascript files are sourced from /node_modules folder, but bootstrap CSS files are generated based on SASS files ./ui/app/styles/bootstrap